amrobbins/Thor/docs/reference/index.md

 Thor's public API reference is Python-only for the initial release.

-Reference pages are rendered with mkdocstrings and Griffe from Thor's public Python API metadata.
-Griffe is configured for static analysis only: documentation builds must never import `thor._thor`, initialize CUDA, or compile Thor.

-The first reference pages intentionally prove that pipeline on public objects whose definitions live in Python source.
-Native-backed objects such as `thor.Tensor` and `thor.Network` will join the same reference surface once their generated `.pyi` metadata is made available to the docs build.
-Their signatures will not be copied by hand into Markdown.

-- [Core API](core.md) currently documents the Python-defined `thor.einsum` convenience function.
-- [Ensembles](ensembles.md) exercises class, method, property, and type-annotation rendering from Thor's Python package.
+The [Python API](generated/) is generated from the curated public `thor` package surface on every documentation build.
+No list of classes, functions, or public namespaces is copied by hand into the reference.

+Generation uses Python source and Griffe static analysis without importing `thor`, loading `_thor.so`, initializing CUDA, or compiling Thor.
+Pure-Python definitions and re-exports are documented immediately.
+Native-backed namespaces automatically expand when nanobind-generated `.pyi` metadata is available under `docs/_api_stubs/thor-stubs`.

-As the reference expands, the curated `thor` namespaces remain the public boundary.
-C++ implementation APIs are not part of the initial documentation surface.
+This means API-reference structure follows the shipped Python surface while narrative documentation remains intentionally hand-authored.
+C++ implementation APIs are not part of the initial public documentation surface.